We spent 3 days in Prague in winter, Czech capital.

 If you are lucky, you will have visited Prague in a quieter time of the year, and the square will be almost empty.
 Just for you!

-🌃 Malá Strana aka the lesser town
+Malá Strana aka the lesser town

-This part of town is located on the castle side of Prague just before the Charles bridge (Karluv Most on the map) to cross the Vltava river.
+This part of town is located on the castle side of Prague just before the Charles Bridge (Karluv Most on the map) to cross the Vltava River.

-Malá Strada is like what is Montmartre to Paris, a charming quarter of the city with narrow pathways and a strong bohemian vibe.
+Malá Strada is like what Montmartre is to Paris, a charming quarter of the city with narrow pathways and a strong bohemian vibe.

-The Franz Kafka museum is situated in this area.
+The Franz Kafka Museum is situated in this area.

-You will also discover quirky Art installations and ateliers of independent artists, as well as smaller eateries and charming coffee shops.
+You will also discover quirky art installations and ateliers of independent artists, as well as smaller eateries and charming coffee shops.

 We spend a lot of time discovering the creative vein of Prague at this spot, so the Mala Strada attracts a lot of independent thinking young individuals.